Boho decor ideas: how to transform your home into a cool bohemian oasis

 To finish the look and give your space a magical feel, don't forget to add fairy lights - intertwine them in the canopy fabric or choose fairy light curtains to create a relaxed feature wall.

-Remember – an authentic, bohemian space is one that is personal to you, so don’t be afraid to fill it to the brim with trinkets from your travels and treasured possessions.
-If you have crystals, handmade items or ceramics, pop them on open shelving to create a relaxed display, and use seagrass baskets to store extra throws and cushions.
+Remember – an authentic, bohemian space is one that is personal to you, so don’t be afraid to fill it to the brim with treasured possessions and trinkets from your travels.
+If you have crystals, handmade items or ceramics, pop them on open shelving to create a relaxed display.
+Use seagrass baskets to store extra throws and cushions.

 Houseplants are also an essential element of a boho scheme thanks to their wellness-enhancing qualities, and again, more really is more.
 When you’ve filled open floor space with plants, look up – hanging planters filled with trailing plants will be the perfect finish touch to your boho room.

 Feeling inspired to decorate with boho style?
 Here are some of our favourite boho decor accessories on the market right now!

 Macrame Wall Hanging